raja-aiml/prompting-strategies/coding_techniques/code_generation.md

 ### Code Generation Prompts

-**Goal:** Elicit new code snippets or functions from the model with clear requirements.
+**Definition:** Eliciting new code snippets or functions from the model with clear requirements.

 **Prompt Template:**
 ```